nearform/zoom-shuffle-bot/README.md

 Authorizing the device redirect you to an unsupported page, and the bot is not added to your account.
 In this case, try using windows or mac.

+### Webhooks issue:
+If the bot stop working and always respond "Sorry, you don't seem to be participating in any of the ongoing meetings", it can depend on a problem with the webhooks, in fact, the tracking of the join and left of the meeting is tracked using the webhooks.

+For the local testing is enough to re-authorize the bot by clicking on the Add button in the Local test tab and trying again.

+For the production environment, you can try to open the `publishable url` in a browser.
+The publishable url is available in the submit tab of the app configuration.